martinbjeldbak/self-hosted/README.md

 ansible-galaxy collection install community.crypto
 ```

-use a password manager.
-In these scripts, I use the 1Password CLI [`op`](https://support.1password.com/command-line/).
+I am assuming you are using a password manager.
+In these scripts, I use the 1Password CLI [`op`](https://support.1password.com/command-line/) which has ansible collection support.
+Most major password managers will have Ansible support.

+You will also need to populate your own `.env` file, copied from [`.env.example`](.env.example)

 ## Usage